RediSearch/RediSearch/README.md

 ## Trying Search and Query

-To try Search and Query, either use the Redis Stack Docker image, or [create a free Redis Cloud Essentials account](https://redis.com/try-free/) to get a Redis Stack instance in the cloud, which include Search and Query.
+To try Search and Query, either use the Redis Stack Docker image, or [create a free Redis Cloud Fixed account](https://redis.com/try-free/) to get a Redis Stack instance in the cloud, which includes Search and Query.

 ### Docker image